Different Audiences · Different Data · Different Workflows

 The short version

 Cityscope is a solid Australian property data platform.
-I have worked with AU brokers who use it alongside SCAYLED, and I understand why it has been the reference for CBD office agents for decades.
-Tenancy schedules, floor plates, rent movements, vacancy history, vendor/landlord records, all compiled over time and refreshed periodically.
+Plenty of AU brokers run it alongside SCAYLED, and it has been the reference for CBD office agents for decades for good reason.
+Tenancy schedules, floor plates, rent movements, vacancy history, vendor and landlord records, all compiled over time and refreshed periodically.
 For desktop research on specific CBD buildings, it is trusted and thorough.

-If you are agenting CBD office towers, Cityscope is probably in your stack already and I would not tell you to drop it.
-If you are agenting industrial in Western Sydney or Melbourne's west, Cityscope will not help much.
-Their industrial coverage is thin relative to their office depth.
-That is the gap I built SCAYLED to fill.
+If you are agenting CBD office towers, Cityscope is probably in your stack already, and there is no reason to drop it.
+If you are agenting industrial in the outer-metro logistics corridors, Cityscope will not help much.
+Its industrial coverage is thin relative to its office depth.
+That is the gap SCAYLED is built to fill.

 The core difference